Reverse DNS PTR Checker

 ## Result Behavior

-The result explains whether the sending IP has a sensible hostname and what to ask the IP owner or hosting provider to fix.
+The tool report explains whether the sending IP has a sensible hostname and what to ask the IP owner or hosting provider to fix.

 ## AI Agent Notes